Home > Terms of Reference-Audit Committee

 E. Related Party Transactions

-- Review any related party transaction and conflict of interest situation that may arise within the Company or the Group, including any transaction, procedure or course of conduct that raises question on management integrity.
+- Review any related party transaction and conflict of interest situation that arose, persist or may arise within the Company or the Group, including any transaction, procedure or course of conduct that raises question on management integrity and the measures taken to resolve, eliminate, or mitigate such conflicts.

 F. Other Matters Delegated by the Board